“We really don’t care what others think of what we buy. But of course, we hope that we are buying good art.”

 Yes.
 This is how art can be, it can say something and can be done beautifully without you connecting with the artist.

 Your art space SMAC has become very popular, how did you come up with the idea for it?

 Everything important I do in life and art, I do together with my partner and wife Stephanie.
-We bought this house and found the foundations of an old building buried under concrete in the courtyard.
+We bought this house and then discovered the foundations of an old building buried under concrete in the courtyard.
 As we were cleaning it up we found an old cellar and we thought “Why not rebuild the whole house?”
 And so we did.
 We decided to do something useful with it, besides organizing birthday parties there for our children.

 What is the concept behind SMAC?